otamajakusi/build_jetson_nano_libraries/README.md

 There are two types of build script.
 One is a native bash script, the other is dockerfile build script.
 The native bash script can be run on the Jetson Nano.
-The dockerfile build script can be run on the Jetson Nano and also can be run on the host pc.
-Before running dockerfile on the host pc, qemu-user-static libray should be installed.
+The dockerfile build script can be run on the Jetson Nano and also can be run on the host PC.
+Before running dockerfile on the host PC, qemu-user-static libray should be installed.

 # script layout